Michael and Carryn Anderson Endowment for Nursing Simulation

 Connect for Success Endowment Fund

-Established by the Luther College Board of Regents, this fund supports the aims and objectives of the Connect for Success Program as directed by the Luther Diversity Center and the Luther College Diversity Council.
+Established by the Luther College Board of Regents, this fund supports the aims and objectives of the Connect for Success Program as directed by the Luther Center for Intercultural Engagement and Student Success and the Luther College Diversity Council.

 Nathan W. and Anne L. Ersig Endowment for Jazz Studies